The Banking of the Future

 The data-driven opportunities of Open Banking and Open Finance are only partially exploited by a pure multibanking approach.
 Additional potential can be realised when it comes to the intelligent use of data.
 For this purpose, Contovista has developed the Personal Finance Manager (PFM) – an intelligent financial cockpit for retail customers that offers institutions even more advantages.
 It also gives customers access to a digital financial assistant.

-The multibanking solution with PFM opens up a diverse range of functions based on current transaction data.
+The multibanking solution with PFM opens up a diverse range of comprehensive functions based on current transaction data.
 The transactions of all connected accounts can be filtered and searched.
 Customers can create and manage budgets.
-Advanced analytics and personalised, actionable insights are provided.
+Advanced analyses and personalised, actionable insights are provided.
 When combined with multibanking, the benefits of these PFM options are compounded as they are now available across all accounts.

 5. Open Finance and the Future of Banking